 - Examine fit and update until satisfied

-- Use fitted model for predictions
+- Use the fitted model for predictions

 Goals of Supervised Learning

-The goal in supervised learning is to approximate the mapping function well.
+The goal of supervised learning is to approximate the mapping function well.
 An algorithm is used to learn the mapping function from the input to the output.
-In other words when input data (X) comes in predictions can be made for expected output variables (Y) for that data.
+In other words, when input data (X) comes in predictions can be made for expected output variables (Y) for that data.
 Learning stops when the algorithm achieves an acceptable level of performance.
 This functional mapping takes the general form y = f(x) — specified target output y, provided inputs x, and the ML algorithm will learn the optimal f() by finding patterns in the data.

 Y = f(X)